charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

     </tr>
 </table>

-The sideboard should look pretty familiar: a lot of cards that are *really* good to see in an opening hand. [[Ancient Grudge]] feels downright unfair against Affinity and Lantern. [[Anger of the Gods]] is pretty much my only hope to beat Humans, a deck that's been gaining popularity[^4].
+The sideboard should look pretty familiar: a lot of cards that are *really* good to see in an opening hand. [[Ancient Grudge]] feels downright unfair against Affinity and Lantern. [[Anger of the Gods]] is pretty much my only hope to beat Humans[^4].

 [^4]: Humans was the most-played deck at the event, and [most Humans players made Day 2](https://magic.wizards.com/en/events/coverage/ptrix/day-two-metagame-breakdown-2018-02-03).
 Luckily, I was never paired against it.